thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 ## Implementing the renderChart
 In this section we will be setting up `renderChart` function with the chartModel context.
 1. Clear the content inside the `renderChart` function.
-2. Since we will be creating some custom options in using `ChartToTSEvent.OpenContextMenu`(sending post messages from chart to TS) in `render` with label `Custom user action 1` and `Download chart` we need to create some function curresponding to that.Here are the snippet for that->
+2. Since we will be creating some custom options in using `ChartToTSEvent.OpenContextMenu`(sending post messages from chart to TS) in `render` with label `Custom user action 1` and `Download chart` we need to create some function curresponding to that.
+Here are the snippet for that->
 ```ts
 function getParsedEvent(evt: any) {
     return _.pick(evt.native, ['clientX', 'clientY']); // create a object with clicked position to open context menu there.